rdelpoux/ESP32freeRTOS/README.md

 ## Lab objective <a name="objective"></a>

-The Lab is divided into 3 sessions of 4 hours.
+The Lab is divided into 4 sessions of 4 hours.

 1. Getting to know the system and the control environment (4h)
-2. Robot speed control (4h)
+2. Real-time programmation (4h)
-3. Robot trajectory tracking (4h)
+3. Robot speed control and robot trajectory tracking (4h)
+4. àutomatic code generation

 At the end of this project, students should be able to :